 The Gardens of Weatherford.
 The Gardens of Weatherford Apartments is currently under construction in Weatherford, Texas and will contain 76 units upon completion.
 This property is a senior (55+) affordable housing project located in Weatherford, Texas in the Dallas-Fort Worth area.
 At this time infrastructure construction activities have been substantially completed but no construction has begun on the actual apartment buildings.
 As result of the failure to complete construction, the bond is in technical default.
 Construction was significantly delayed due to numerous zoning, planning and design issues encountered in the building permit application process.
 In September 2009, the Partnership was notified by the tax credit limited partner of the owner of The Gardens of Weatherford of its intent to withdraw from the limited partnership.
 While approximately \$2.0 million remains on deposit with the bond trustee for the Gardens of Weatherford, such funds are insufficient to complete construction of the project or to pay the outstanding principal on the bonds should the project not be constructed.
-In January 2010, the Partnership expects to issue such notice during the first quarter of 2010.
+In January 2010, the Partnership concluded its best course of action for the removal of the current limited partner was to issue a Notice of Default through the bond trustee and to begin foreclosure procedures.
+The Partnership expects to issue such notice during the first quarter of 2010.
 Through this process, the Partnership expects to remove the current limited partner and to recapitalize the property by pursuing an alternative plan of financing.
 Specifically, the Partnership has identified available Tax Credit Assistance Program ("TCAP") funding available through application to the Texas Department of Housing and Community Affairs ("TDHCA").
-Through TCAP funding TDHCA would be available is approximately \$2.5 million.
+Through TCAP funding TDHCA would purchase unused LIHTCs from the property owner thereby infusing capital to the project.
+The underwriting estimate of LIHTCs to be generated by this property that would be available is approximately \$2.5 million.
 Based on current discussions with TDHCA, the Partnership estimates that approximately \$1.5 million in TCAP funding may be available to the property owner.
 The Partnership believes that if this can be accomplished, such new capital would be sufficient to allow for the current bonds to remain in place, construction to be complete and operations to be funded through an extended lease-up period.
-Until
+Until such time as new ownership is in place and additional capital is contributed, the full impact of these developments will not be known.